 In particular, the “infrastructure” ECM vendors – IBM, Oracle, OpenText and Microsoft — all have AI and ML offerings that integrate with their ECM systems to varying degrees.

 OpenText Magellan is OpenText’s AI + ML engine based on open source technologies such as Apache Spark (for data processing), Spark ML (for machine learning), Jupyter and Hadoop.
 Magellan is integrated with other OpenText products (including Content, Experience Suites and others) and offers some pre-integrated solutions.
-Specifically for ECM, you apply machine learning algorithms to find related documents, classify them, do content analysis and analyse patterns.
-You can of course create your own machine learning programs using Python, R or Scala.
+Specifically for ECM, you apply machine learning algorithms to find related documents, classify them, do content analysis and analyze patterns.
+You can, of course, create your own machine learning programs using Python, R or Scala.

 IBM’s Watson and Microsoft Azure Machine Learning get integrated with several other enterprise applications and also have connectors for their own repositories (FileNet P8 and Office365).

-Amongst the specialised ECM vendors, Box is going to make its offerings generally available this year.
+Amongst the specialized ECM vendors, Box is going to make its offerings generally available this year.